rilldata/rill/docs/docs/integrate/embedding.md

 }
 ```

-If you wish to still embed a dashboard _but allow navigation between dashboards_, then use the following payload:
+If you wish to still embed a dashboard _but allow navigation between dashboards_, then your payload should include both parameters:
 ```json
 {
   // enable navigation and provide a resource